FleurLec/shiny-material/readme.md

 ## Building an easy Shiny app step by step

-The current repo show how to create a baby shiny app step by step.
+The current repo show how to create a baby shiny app based on fake data step by step.

 Note that
 ```/data```, ```/modules``` and ```/www``` have to be copied/pasted in each application folder